MZain3028/OS_Project_Cache_Cleaner/README.md

 This option clears out the swap memory by turning swap off and then on again.
 Before and after running this option, the program displays the status of the swap memory using the "free -m -h" command.

 <h2>3.DNS Cache Memory</h2>
-This option clears out the DNS cache memory by flushing the system's DNS cache using the "systemd-resolve --flush-caches" command.
-Before and after running this option, the program displays the status of the system cache memory using the "free -m -h" command and the statistics of the DNS cache memory using the "systemd-resolve --statistics" command.
+This option clears out the DNS cache memory by flushing the system's DNS cache using the "sudo resolvectl flush-caches" command.
+Before and after running this option, the program displays the status of the system cache memory using the "free -m -h" command and the statistics of the DNS cache memory using the "sudo resolvectl statistics" command.
 <h2>4.Temporary Files</h2>
 This option clears out temporary files by listing the files in the "/var/tmp" directory, deleting all directories in that directory using the "find /var/tmp/* -type d -delete" command, and then listing the files in the directory again.